prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 ### 3.3.
 Adjusting the `/post` route (`POST`)

-With the Photon.js API, the `/post` route for `POST` requests has to be changed to:
+With the Prisma Client JS API, the `/post` route for `POST` requests has to be changed to:

 ```ts
 app.post(`/post`, async (req, res) => {